 Foreign directors are defined as being of a different nationality from the company on whose board they sit.
 First-time non-executive directors are defined as being in their first term or first three years as a non-executive director and not having held any other external non-executive role before joining the board.

-All remuneration data is given in euros.
-We have analysed both the fees as they are stated in the annual report that would be earned by a non-executive who serves in the role for the full year, and the fees as they were actually paid out in the course of the year, including for NEDs who joined the board or changed role part way through the year.
+All remuneration data is given in euro.
+We have analysed both the fees as they are stated in the annual report that would be earned by a non-executive who serves in the role for the full year, and the fees as they were actually paid out in the course of the year.
+This includes NEDs who joined the board or changed role partway through the year.
 The data being analysed is clearly stated in each case.

 It has been a difficult few years for the Irish Stock Exchange, Euronext Dublin.
 Since the first Ireland Spencer Stuart Board Index in 2020, we have seen a number of changes to its constituents.
 In 2022 Hibernia REIT delisted from Euronext Dublin, as a result of its acquisition by Canada’s Brookfield Asset Management.
 In 2021 Aryzta and Applegreen delisted, as did Total Produce following its merger with Dole.